Ciudad Obregon Sonora: 12 Best Things to Do and See

 Another thing you can’t miss is the “Tacos de cabrería,” a delicious cut of beef that only the locals know how to prepare in Sonora, and it is eaten in tacos!

-10. Cocorit, the Town of Birds
+10. Visit Cocorit, the town of Birds

 You will find another beautiful Sonoran town a few minutes from Ciudad Obregon.